EricNRodriguez/recoil/packages/context/README.md

    2. `onUnmount`
    3. `onInitialMount`
    4. `runMountedEffect`
+   5. `defer`: An exposed implementation detail enabling custom application-specific hooks to be built.
 2. A type-safe (tracked) dependency injection API, analogous to that provided by the vue composition API.
    1. `inject`
    2. `provide`